 Giving Back to Protect the Last Frontier

-At Alaska Shore Tours, 5% of our Alaskan excursions profits go directly to organizations that help preserve Alaska’s natural resources and cultural heritage.
-In recent years we have specifically focused on the Alaska Conservation Foundation, which is dedicated to protecting Alaska’s natural environment and the diverse cultures and ways of life it sustains When you book your Alaska cruise excursion with us, you can be sure that you, too, are taking responsibility for protecting Wild Alaska.
+Here at Shore Tours, 5% of our profits go directly to organizations that help preserve Alaska’s natural resources and cultural heritage.
+In recent years we have specifically focused on the Alaska Conservation Foundation, which is dedicated to protecting Alaska’s natural environment and the diverse cultures and ways of life it sustains.
+When you book your Alaska shore excursion with us, you can be sure that you, too, are taking responsibility for protecting wild Alaska.

-When we started Alaska Shore Tours, our ultimate goal was twofold.
+When we started as a company, our ultimate goal was twofold.
 First, we wanted to give others the opportunity to experience the stunning wilderness that had already captivated us.
 Moreover, though, we wanted to do our part to help take care of this stunning and increasingly threatened haven; we knew that recreating in the Last Frontier takes a toll on wilderness, and we wanted to make sure our impact was a positive one.
 We do this by always following the leave no trace principles and raising funds for important conservation work.

 In an effort to further aid our charitable contributions, we also founded the Alaska Poster Project.
 This program is dedicated to encouraging responsible traveling by highlighting the issues that threaten Alaska and increasing donations to the Alaska Conservation Foundation.
 We aim to extend this reach by growing a collective of companies, vendors, and travel partners who are passionate about conservation efforts to promote the project.
 Alaska Posters offers quality, vintage-style posters that are perfect souvenirs for anyone who travels to Alaska.
 We offer these posters for free with the recommendation that customers make a donation, 100% of which goes to the Alaska Conservation Foundation.